 Born on the Isle of Wight, I studied language and literature at the University of Iceland and University of Malmö in Sweden.
-I now write as a freelancer, specialising in food, travel and history – as well as writing for a variety of amazing businesses and creating my own books too (see below)
+I now write as a freelancer, specialising in food, travel and history – as well as working as a magazine food editor and creating my own books too (see below)

 My Specialism: Historic Food

 The things that really excite me are social history, different cuisines and foods with a fascinating backstory.
 I’m especially passionate about Britain, the Balkans and Turkey and exploring their culinary and multi-cultural histories.
 I’m also self-taught (albeit shakily) in Albanian, Turkish and Bosnian/Croatian/Serbian which allows for deeper research and a better understanding of their varied cuisines.

 Take a look at my blog to find out more (button below) and keep an eye out for some exciting developments on their way very soon…

 My first book uncovers the forgotten Asian, African and Caribbean history of the Isle of Wight.
 It explores some of the Island’s overlooked minority residents, including Jamaican artists’ model Fanny Eaton and Sri Lankan cricketer Alfred Holsinger; and demonstrates how there have been mixed-race relationships on the Island for over two hundred years.
 It also takes a look at a number of the Island’s famous international visitors including Mahatma Gandhi, Haile Selassie, King Cetshwayo of the Zulus and Queen Emma of Hawaii.

 - Featured at the Isle of Wight Literary Festival 2019

 First edition sold out